wv26296-ux/circe-receipts/README.md

 ## Feedback wanted

 I’d appreciate feedback on:
-- threat‑model gaps / failure modes
+- threat-model gaps / failure modes
 - receipt schema design (what should/shouldn’t be signed)
 - how this behaves in real agent pipelines (streaming, tool calls, partial failures, retries)